mintijha/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 ## How This Project Is Helpful

-**Enhanced User Experience:**x Improves content discovery and recommendation systems for Netflix users.
+**Enhanced User Experience:** Improves content discovery and recommendation systems for Netflix users.

 **Business Insights:** Provides actionable insights for content creators and marketers to optimize content strategy.